Henok-23/Photon/README.md

 - Write gmail using AI by submitting your own prompt or write email by yourself
 - Install apps

-This version is not local, I use openAI API because making it local is very resource intensive and require VRAM which most laptops don't have (including mine).
+This version is not local, I use openAI API because making it local is very resource intensive and require VRAM.
+Most laptops don't have (including mine).

 Voice feature for opening apps is removed on this version.

 Main value proposition is focus and simplicity!

 ## Long term plan

-Photon's core will always remain open-source.
+Photon's core will always remain open.
 If this project gains traction, I may introduce optional Pro features to cover API/server costs and sustain full-time development after I graduate from college in May.
 I want to say this early so there are no surprises later.

-## Download Photon(very very simple)
+## Option one, Download Photon(very very simple)

 Please go to [photondesktop.com](https://photondesktop.com) to download and try it no need to package or do anything!